Substra/substrafl/benchmark/camelyon/README.md

-# Connectlib local and remote speed benchmark
+# Substrafl local and remote speed benchmark

 ## Table of content